Leah Eddie: Club career

 Eddie attended the Performance School at Graeme High School in Falkirk, and played for Central Ladies Academy.
 After being the first woman who came through the Performance School to be selected for Scotland's national team, she said that she feels it developed and helped her very much, while playing with boys developed her strength and improved her technical ability.

 Eddie played for a brief time with Rangers, after which she joined Hibernian in 2018.
 Not long after debuting against Celtic, she missed most of the 2019 Scottish Women's Premier League season due to a major knee injury.

 In May 2021, Eddie was awarded the club's Player of the Year award for the 2020–21 Scottish Women's Premier League season, having led from the back and scoring crucial goals.
 In October 2022, Eddie reached an appearance milestone after playing 50 games for Hibernian.

 During the 2023–24 Scottish Women's Premier League season, Eddie made 27 appearances for the club in all competitions, leading to her being named in the PFA Scotland SWPL Team of the Year and being awarded the club's Player of the Year award a second time.
 Despite her strong season, the club confirmed that Eddie left the club at the conclusion of her contract.

 In May 2024, Eddie returned to Rangers, signing a two-year deal.
 In March 2025, she lifted her first trophy with the club, after playing in the 5–0 victory over her former club, Hibernian, in the final of the 2024–25 Scottish Women's Premier League Cup.

+On 7 July 2026, it was announced that Eddie had signed a three-year contract with Women's Super League 2 club Leicester City following eight seasons in the Scottish Women's Premier League.